 If your digital video collection is mostly knocking around hard drives or dotted about various cloud services, Infuse can deal with all that.
 Whether you grab the free or paid version, you’ll be able to stream to your Apple TV, re-encoding files on-the-fly as necessary.
 Artwork, catalogue sorting and metadata is all automatic, too, making for a gorgeous browsing experience.
 Pro users also get trakt.tv support, syncing progress across devices.

 This app being region-restricted to the US, Canada and UK is one of only two obvious flaws. iTunes Movie Trailers otherwise provides an efficient and usable means to feast your eyes on upcoming films.

-Click a piece of cover art and you get an overview of the flick in question, along with access to any current trailers.
+Click a piece of cover art and you get an overview of the flick in question, along with access to current trailers.
 Interesting movies can be squirrelled away into a favourites list.
 The other flaw: it’s very US-focused regarding ratings.
-Other than that, it’s a must-download, unless you hate movies (in which case, buying an Apple TV was probably a strange decision on your part).
+Other than that, it’s a must-download, unless you hate movies (in which case, buying an Apple TV was a strange decision on your part).

 Kitchen Stories (£free)